crestcere/Kodluyoruz/Week 1/README.md

 # Kodluyoruz
 Week 1 Assignment

 You don't need to check learning-test folder.
-I tested some codes to understand better, not sure why I'm putting here.
+I tested some codes to understand better, not sure why I'm putting it in here.